rishiraj88/rishiraj88/README.md

 -- Docker networking,
 -- hosting containers in cloud-infra services, and
--- orchestrating clusters using cloud-infra services and/or Kubernetes
+-- orchestrating clusters using cloud-infra services and/or Kubernetes -- Apache NiFi for data flow and application testing

 - 🤔 I have always been curious about slowing the pollution addition down by enhancing the performance of electrical and electronic devices alike.
 To me, the easiest to implement is:
 -- to write highly performant applications, services and infrastructure.